How to become a life coach

 A life coach is someone who supports and helps people figure out what they really want in their life and how they can achieve it.

-They don’t give you the answers straight away, but they ask you the right questions to help you understand your own goals, dreams, and the obstacles you face.
+They don't give you the answers straight away.
+A life coach asks you the right questions to help you understand your own goals, dreams, and the obstacles you face.

 As a life coach, you help your clients define their objectives.
 You identify the barriers that prevent them from achieving these goals.
 You develop plans of action to overcome each challenge.